–

 Liège,

 BelgiumOrganisation: BIMCCOur next excursion, focusing on geological mapping, will take place in Liège.
-The programme includes visits to the Belgian Geological Society, CLADIC (Liège Coal Industry Archives and Documentation Centre), city tour of Liège, State archives and Castle of Warfusée.
-Download here the provisional invitation.
+The programme includes visits to the Belgian Geological Society, CLADIC (Liège Coal Industry Archives and Documentation Centre), a brief tour in Liège and visits to the State Archives and Castle of Warfusée.

 –